JosephViz/JosephViz/README.md

 # Hello, I'm Joseph Vizcarrondo
 <a href="https://www.linkedin.com/in/joseph-vizcarrondo-341856364/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am a student at Miami Dade college with a profound interest in cybersecurity; very adaptable and dedicated.

 ## Objective
-[Provide Objective - Remove this afterwards]]
-My journey with using technology over the years has led to develop a passion for cybersecurity.
+My journey with using technology over the years has led me to develop a passion for cybersecurity.
 I am continuously learning and sharpening my hands-on skills with a focus on security operations, threat detection, and incident response.

 ## Skills